Your Sleeping Pad: What Are R Values And Why Do We Use Them?

 The higher the R-value, the more insulation from the ground the sleeping pad will provide, and the better it will keep you warm.

-Generally speaking, when backpacking in cold weather, you should look for a sleeping pad with an R-value of over 5+, pads like the NeoAir X-Therm can provide amazing value here.
+Generally speaking, when backpacking in cold weather, you should look for a sleeping pad with an R-value of over 5+.
+Pads like the NeoAir X-Therm can provide amazing value here.

 We have a large comparison of sleeping pads if you want to compare many head to head, we have searchable fields for R-Value, cost, width, and more.
-Check out our sleeping pad comparison table!

 How R-Value Affects Heat Flow Through a Sleeping Pad

-The Range of R-Values for Sleeping Pads
+R-Value Range for Backpacking Pads

-When it comes to sleeping pads, the range of R-values can vary greatly.
+Regarding sleeping pads, the range of R-values can vary greatly.
 Generally speaking, sleeping pads for backpacking will come with R-values ranging from 1 to 7, with thicker and more high-tech insulations or build creeping up towards 7+.

 The higher the R-value, the more thermally resistant the material or structure is, meaning that sleeping bags with an R-value of 2 are great for lightweight backpacking and summer camping but may not provide enough insulation for cooler trips.